Power Battery Detection: Future Works and Outlook

 \textit{\textbf{\uppercase\expandafter{\romannumeral1}) Toward High-precision Segmentation and Unified Clue Modeling.}} Our extensive experiments show that segmentation precision is strongly correlated with detection accuracy, especially on tough samples.
 Thus, highly accurate segmentation will remain a key research focus.
 Beyond segmentation quality, holistic strategies that incorporate complementary clues such as bounding boxes, geometric layouts, and topological structures remain underexplored.
 For example, bounding boxes are more robust to overlap and adhesion, while segmentation excels at spatial localization.
 A promising direction is to design unified frameworks that fuse the strengths of both representations via selection, reweighting, or joint optimization.

-\textit{\textbf{\uppercase\expandafter{\romannumeral2}) Blind Image Enhancement under Domain Constraints.}} As shown in Fig.~\ref{fig:application_blind_image_enhance}, X-ray image clarity is highly sensitive to exposure time and acquisition parameters.
-Physical techniques such as prolonged exposure, multi-frame stacking, increased X-ray dosage, and high-sensitivity detectors can significantly reduce blur and ghosting, enhancing fine structural contrast.
-However, these approaches often face with practical limitations, including increased acquisition time, manual intervention, and high tuning costs, making them unsuitable for real-time industrial settings.
-To address these challenges, we advocate for domain-aware blind enhancement techniques.
-We can leverage multi-domain adaptive transfer learning and hybrid-domain unsupervised strategies to integrate natural image denoising or super-resolution priors with real PBD data.
-Once high-quality blind enhancement is achieved, different production lines will no longer be constrained by harsh imaging conditions and the need for extensive manual calibration.
+\textit{\textbf{\uppercase\expandafter{\romannumeral2}) Blind Image Enhancement under Domain Constraints.}} { As shown in Fig.~\ref{fig:application_blind_image_enhance}, it highlights a practical imaging issue commonly encountered in industrial X-ray inspection.
+When the acquisition frame rate increases, reduced exposure time inevitably leads to motion blur, noise amplification, and ghosting artifacts.
+For MDCNeXt, such image degradation mainly affects fine boundary and endpoint localization, as blurred edges reduce local contrast, and also interferes with density-aware long-range modeling in densely packed plate regions, where noise disrupts stable state propagation.
+These effects are most evident in difficult samples with high plate density and severe overlap.
+In principle, physical solutions such as prolonged exposure, multi-frame stacking, increased X-ray dosage, or high-sensitivity detectors can significantly improve image clarity and reduce blur and ghosting.
+However, these approaches often introduce increased acquisition time, manual intervention, and high tuning costs, making them unsuitable for real-time industrial deployment.
+To handle image quality variability in a practical manner, we advocate domain-aware blind image enhancement under domain constraints.
+This strategy aims to improve X-ray image quality without requiring clean reference images, by leveraging multi-domain adaptive transfer learning and hybrid-domain unsupervised techniques that integrate natural image denoising or super-resolution priors with real PBD data.
+Once effective blind enhancement is achieved, MDCNeXt can operate on more stable and higher-quality inputs across different frame rates, reducing sensitivity to noise and blur while maintaining real-time throughput.
+This approach enables robust live inspection without being constrained by harsh imaging conditions or extensive manual calibration. }

 \textit{\textbf{\uppercase\expandafter{\romannumeral3}) Fine-grained Industrial Image Generation.}} High-quality and diverse battery data is essential for building robust foundation models in PBD.
 On the one hand, collecting real X-ray samples from different manufacturers is a long-term effort.
 On the other hand, we believe that generating targeted synthetic data based on specific interference attributes serves as an important complement, offering significant performance gains for PBD before sufficient real data is available.
 However, most general-purpose generative models~\cite{Stable_diffusion,ControlNet} are designed for natural scenes and focus on global content realism, lacking control over intricate local structures, such as individual defects or subtle texture changes.
 In the future, we plan to develop a controllable fine-grained generation framework tailored to industrial scenarios.
 Based on end-to-end training with industrial data, the focus will be on achieving pixel-level generation conditioned on interference types and spatial layouts, rather than merely ensuring local and global semantic consistency.